Dhruvshelke15/University-Website/README.md

   3. XAMPP
   4. Git

+In MongoDB Compass enter the following 'mongodb+srv://admin:admin@cluster0.t0ntt.mongodb.net/details' and click on connect.

+Open VS Code
-Install by using terminal instructions in server.js file Type 'nodemon index.js' in the terminal
+Install by using terminal instructions in server.js file.
+Type 'nodemon index.js' in the terminal

 Place the feedback.php file in C:\xampp\htdocs folder, then launch xampp from start, start Apache and MySql.